zsparal/api-documentation/source/reference/v2/organizations-api/overview.rst

 In some cases, you may want to retrieve organization details via the API.
 This is specifically useful if you have an :doc:`OAuth app </connect/getting-started>` and you wish to retrieve details of the organizations using your app.

-To create new organizations, please refer to the :doc:`Onboarding guide </connect/onboarding>`.
+To create new organizations, refer to the :doc:`Onboarding guide </connect/onboarding>`.

 Endpoints
 ---------